dannywillems/ocaml-cordova-plugin-device-motion/README.md

 The device plugin creates a new object called *navigator.accelerometer*, but the object is available when the *deviceready* event is handled.

-We don't provide a *navigator.accelerometer* variable in this plugin (as said in the official documentation on js_of_ocaml).
-If we did, *navigator.accelerometer* will be set to **undefined** because the *navigator.accelerometer* object doesn't exist when we create the variable.

-Instead, we provide a function *Accelerometer.t* of type unit -> Accelerometer.accelerometer Js.t which does the binding when you call it.
+We provide a function *Accelerometer.t* of type unit -> Accelerometer.accelerometer which does the binding when you call it.
-So, use
+So, use (with js_of_ocaml)

 ```OCaml
 let on_device_ready _ =